hankertrix/augment-command.yazi/README.md

   with the correct one for the item group before executing the command.
 - You will also need to escape the quotes when giving the shell command if you use the same quotes to quote the given arguments to the plugin.
-  Essentially, if you pass the arguments to the plugin with double quotes, i.e. `--args="shell"`, you will have to escape the double quotes with a backslash character, like shown below:
+  For example, if you pass the arguments to the plugin with double quotes, i.e. `--args="shell"`, you will have to escape the double quotes with a backslash character, like shown below:
   ```toml